Trade Support Loans are to encourage more young people to take up a trade and complete their qualification.

 The income of an Australian Apprentice will not impact on their eligibility for loans.

-Unlike the Tools For Your Trade payment arrangements, Australian Apprentices will not be able to claim payments retrospectively and there will be no waiting period to claim.
-Apprentices will not be able to claim payments for instalments that have passed (except in very rare circumstances, such as administrative error).
+Apprentices cannot claim payments for instalments that have passed (except in very rare circumstances, such as administrative error).

 Apprentices will only be able to claim the next instalment that falls due after they apply.
 They will not be able to claim instalments that occurred in the past except in very rare circumstances (see above).
 Apprentices will not have 12 months to claim.